Initial F-1 Visas

 7. Be prepared to explain why you are coming to the U.S. The CBP officer will ask a few questions about your purpose for coming to the U.S. Please be prepared to tell them why you are coming to study at Champlain College.

-8. If you do not have your I-20 and you are issued an I-515A, please email Jessa Karki, jkarki@champlain.edu, as soon as possible so that she can work to fix your status.
+8. If you do not have your I-20 and you are issued an I-515A, please email international@champlain.edu for assistance.
 An I-515A only allows you to stay in the U.S. for 30 days.

 9. You may be asked to go to secondary inspections.
 This is normal – do not worry.